mebusy/notes/dev_notes/rust_crash.md

     let c = Color( 255,0,0 );
     // c.0
     ```
-- Unit Structs
+- Unit-Like Structs (Without Any Fields)
-    - Unit structs are useful when you need to implement a trait on something, but don’t need to store any data inside it.
     ```rusts
-    struct Unit;
+    struct AlwaysEqual;

+    fn main() {
+        let subject = AlwaysEqual;
+    }
     ```
+    - behave similarly to `()`
+    - Unit structs are useful when you need to implement a trait on something, but don’t need to store any data inside it.

 <h2 id="20c51b5f4e9aeb5334c90ff072e6f928"></h2>